linzer0/divide-and-conquer-interfaces-in-Unity/README.md

 I will also leave a link to the [documentation](https://docs.unity3d.com/ScriptReference/UIElements.VisualElement-generateVisualContent.html)

-When we catch this **Aciton**, we also get **MeshGenerationContext** and thanks to it, we can additionally render geometry on the element.
+When we catch this **Action**, we also get **MeshGenerationContext** and thanks to it, we can additionally render geometry on the element.

 The method returns us a value of type - **MeshGenerationContext**, we will understand it later.